-Although localization services and solutions extend across borders, languages, and industries, one of the most surprising things about localization is that it still remains a rather mysterious industry.
+Although localization services and solutions extend across borders, languages, and industries, and it is possible to earn a localization certificate to show your credentials, one of the most surprising things about localization is that it still remains a rather mysterious industry.
 If you are ashamed to admit confusion about what exactly the localization industry entails, take comfort in the fact that you’re not alone (and that there are resources out there to find out more—for some localicious examples, see here, here, and here).

 This is quite shocking considering that the market research firm Common Sense Advisory predicts that this $26 billion market will continue to rise, reaching $38 billion by 2015.
 With such growth amidst a turbulent global economic climate, even students are showing a growing interest in localization.
 Already in schools across the globe there is an increased focus on foreign language studies, translation, and language services.
 Students who are interested in learning how to competently help businesses achieve international success should consider a career in localization.

 This summer, the University of Washington announced one of their newest certificate programs in localization, offered by the Professional & Continuing Education school.
 The three-course, nine-month program offers flexible options for students interested in enrolling—classes are available in the evening and online, in addition to a traditional classroom setting.
 The course covers: